About the EAPC blog

 Who contributes to the EAPC blog?

-Some ‘posts’ are commissioned by our social media team.
-This may be because we’d like a view or an opinion from an expert in a specific area of palliative care that we’d like to bring to your attention.
-But we also warmly welcome contributions from other individuals and organisations involved in the palliative care community and beyond.
-You may want to submit a post of your own, or simply to comment on someone else’s post, but whatever you choose to do you are welcome to join in.
-All we ask is that in order to encourage a lively and constructive discussion your comments should be fair and respectful of others.
+Contributors include researchers, academics, health and social care practitioners, national and professional palliative care associations, hospice and palliative care services, advocacy consultants, global organisations and stakeholders.
+While Europe remains the principal source of contributed posts (82% in 2020), there is still a wide geographical spread of contributions from Asia, the Americas, Africa and Oceania, demonstrating the importance of the EAPC in the global palliative care community.
+Sometimes we commission a ‘post’ to ignite debate or to bring an expert view on a topical issue.
+But we also welcome contributions from other individuals and organisations involved in the palliative care community and beyond.
+You may want to submit a post of your own, or simply to comment on someone else’s post, but whatever you choose to do please join in.
+All we ask is that to encourage a lively and constructive discussion your comments should be fair and respectful of others.

 What about editorial control?

 While we encourage personal views and opinions on topical issues in palliative care, as a guiding principle we insist that content conforms to the mission and ethical standards upheld by the EAPC.
 We therefore reserve the right to refuse any contribution that contravenes these principles.
 Language should be fair and respectful and we ask you to avoid targeting the professional performance of identifiable individuals, teams or specific services.

 We reserve the right to modify posts for length and readability.
 (Hints on preparing your post are included further down in these guidelines).
 Sometimes we may reject a contribution because it is not sufficiently topical or personal but we will always discuss this with you so that you can re-submit a revised version.
 Acceptance by the editorial board is necessary in all cases; no posts will be automatically published.